ericssonl07/VEX_Drivetrain/README.md

 3. In the Terminal, type the following commands:
 `cd ~/Documents/vex-vscode-projects/(your project name)` `git init`
-`git remote add origin https://github.com/ericssonl07/gittest` `git checkout main`
-`git pull origin main`
+`git remote add origin https://github.com/ericssonl07/VEX_Drivetrain` `git checkout main (If this doesn't work you can ignore)` `git pull origin main`